maliyogames/UnityTemplateProject/README.md

 * git remote add origin [URL_OF_REPOSITORY]
 * git push -u origin main
 ## Documentation
+The Documentation for the Unity Template Project can be found at the *Resources/Documentation/UnityTemplateDocumentation*

 ## Bug Report
 Feel free to send us  bug reports on [submit bug report](https://github.com/maliyogames/UnityTemplateProject/issues/new).